 When you consult with an expert (your Realtor®), they will provide the most recent comparable sales of homes in your area.
 This will help you gain a stronger understanding of what your home is likely to sell for.

 Adam practices what he preaches.
 He and his wife have been buying/selling real estate across the country for over 9 years.
 Prior to working in the mortgage business Adam served proudly in the Marine Corps.
-Visit Adam on his website, Balance: A Process or on Google+.
+Visit Adam on his website, Balance: A Process.

 Corey Goldstein, Credit Consultant at FixMyReport.com in San Diego, California.
 Bragging rights: Author of numerous books such as Special Report: Discover Secret Credit Score Opportunities.

 Credit is Confusing!

 If you’ve ever tried to resolve any of your credit issues, you may have gotten frustrated, disappointed and possibly even angry.
 The sheer amount of time invested calling your creditors, is time you’ll never recapture.

 The best advice I can provide today, for a consumer looking to purchase or refinance, is to get a copy of your complete credit report from your friendly loan officer and avoid all on line credit reports.

 By deepening your understanding and knowledge of your very own personal credit report, you’ll learn where to focus your energy for maximum score improvements.
 Throughout the past 9 years and thousands of winning cases, I’ve seen people invest energy in areas that don’t make any difference to increasing their credit scores.

 By gaining an understanding of ‘the rules of the game’ (how creditors & credit bureaus really operate) you take back control of your financial future and become the CEO of your life…and don’t we all want that?